jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 extension, then use different "requires" features to select different behaviors based on which app the extension is currently running in.

-Here's a snippet from a sample extension which adds a "clap" button to the status bar in JupyterLab, or to the top area in Jupyter Notebook 7:
+Here's a snippet from [this sample extension](LINK) which adds a "clap" button to the status bar in JupyterLab, or to the top area in Jupyter Notebook 7:

 FOO